 This is where Terry, my husband, and I will stay in a small Icelandic cabin for the next four nights.
 It’s a journey into a land relentlessly shaped by fire and ice.
-Our breath held in anticipation as the windows are rolled to a close of our four-wheel drive Suzuki, and Terry kills the engine’s purr.
+Our breath held in anticipation as the windows are rolled to a close of our four-wheel-drive Suzuki, and Terry kills the engine’s purr.

 In the distance, mountains surround the dominating presence of a swollen stratovolcano that’s capped with a halo of clouds.
 It’s easy to be fooled by the stillness of the picture-perfect scene, and hikers often climb the volcano on a three- or four-hour pilgrimage to its wide caldera.
 But beneath sits a fiery maelstrom of magma and molten rock that churns and bubbles away.

-Hekla (an Icelandic word for a short-hooded cloak, implying a dark omen quality) is one of Iceland’s most active volcanoes, dubbed by Europeans in the Middle Ages as the “Gateway to Hell.”
-The biggest eruption was recorded in 1104 AD when without warning the volcano vomited fiery lava, searing ash, and toxic gas.
+Hekla (an Icelandic word for a short-hooded cloak, implying a dark omen quality) is one of Iceland’s most active volcanoes, called by Europeans in the Middle Ages, “the gateway to hell.”
+The most significant eruption was recorded in 1104 AD when without warning, the volcano vomited fiery lava, searing ash, and toxic gas.
 Stories go, screaming birds swooping and diving caught in the explosive grasps were mistaken for the lost souls of witches.

 Today, a legend still floats that witches flock to Hekla for Easter to practice their black magic.
-Even monk Benedict described the volcano in his 12th century voyages as “the eternal prison of Judas Iscariot,” one of the original 12 disciples and a betrayer of Jesus Christ.
-But in the 19th century, the entrance to eternal hell was dismissed with the rise of scientific thinking.
+Even monk Benedict described the volcano in his 12th-century voyages as “the eternal prison of Judas Iscariot,” one of the original 12 disciples and a betrayer of Jesus Christ.
+But in the 19th century, this ‘entrance to hell’ was dismissed with the rise of scientific thinking.

 I’m transfixed to Hekla’s blue glow of snow that plasters its cracks, the shape of an upturned vessel.
-Giant lava bombs coated in bright green moss, with tuffs of fine grass on the top resembling the trolls passed down in Norse mythology, litter the surrounding plains.
+Giant lava bombs coated in bright green moss, with tufts of beautiful grass on the top resembling the trolls passed down in Norse mythology, litter the surrounding plains.
 It’s an otherworldly landscape, like nothing we have seen before.
 So arid, so remote, I envision it as the end of the world.

-We climb into the cabin, an Ikea style of décor that combines grey, white, and black, and watch as evening falls.
+We climb into the cabin, an Ikea style of décor that combines grey, white, and black, and we watch as the evening falls.
 The sky turns a shade of mercury, stars begin to pop like white snowflakes, and the wind picks up while an orange glow lingers over the volcano.

 “The glow of the sun?”
 I ask Terry, “Or something more sinister?”

 Terry keeps his suitcase packed and near the door of the cabin, just in case.
-But within minutes we fall asleep like the dead, only gently rocked by the occasional thud from a gust on the wooden beam or metal joist that supports the cabin on its rocky foundation.
+But within minutes, we fall asleep, like the dead, only gently rocked by the occasional thud from a gust on the wooden beam or metal joist that supports the cabin on its rocky foundation.